facebook

 If you’re a parent, teacher, or caregiver teaching a child with autism how to brush their teeth, task analysis can simplify the learning process.
 Here are a few tips to get started:

-Observe the task: Before breaking it down to your kid, watch how they approach brushing the skill you want to teach them.
+Observe the task: Before breaking it down to your kid, watch how they approach the skill you want to teach them.
 Notice if they struggle with specific steps, following the previous example, like holding the toothbrush or applying toothpaste, which will help you pinpoint where your kid will need extra support.

 Create clear steps: Break the process into small, concrete actions.
 For example, instead of just saying, “Brush your teeth,” list steps like “Pick up the toothbrush,” “Squeeze toothpaste onto the brush,” “Brush the top teeth,” and “Rinse your mouth.”
 Each step should be simple and easy to follow.